YXSIO/RCNN_Summary/README.md

 - Bounding box regression
 	1. Detection: boundiung box location: tranverse all the location and size of the bounding boxes.
-	2. Finding good bb candidante could improve the efficiency
+	2. Finding good bb candidate could improve the efficiency
 	3. Different class correspond to different LR, since each class has different feature maps.
 	4. For each class, use the extracted feature as x and train four different LR.
 	5. Why use pooling5?
 Answer: pooling maintain the relative pixel relationship.